-Kaplan will organise revision courses for Papers 2, 4 and 5 of the 2020 CTA Examination.
-More details will be announced soon.
+Kaplan will organise revision courses for Papers 2, 4 and 5 of the 2021 CTA Examination.
+Please visit the page Programmes & Courses for more details.

-A joint seminar organised by TIHK and KAPLAN will be held on 7 August 2020, introducing the CTA Examination and the revision course to the candidates.
-The enrollment details will be provided later.
+A joint seminar organised by TIHK and KAPLAN will be held on 6 August 2021, introducing the CTA Examination and the revision course to the candidates.
+Please visit the page Programmes & Courses for more details.

 9. Registration as a Student

 - Before filing the application to register as a Student, please read the application requirements carefully: www.tihk.org.hk/join-now/